Wakoma/Lokal/config/services/mkdocs/README.md

    - `./config/ansible/run.sh` (If the kernel was outdated, the playook might fail in which case just reboot each NUC and run the same again)
    - `git checkout config/ansible/hosts.yml` (store a duplicate in a safe location if preferred)
    - Run the same initial steps as defined in the previous step

+1. For seperation of concerns, a new user, password and database is created for each service.
+  Upon initial run:
+  - `dc up -d mariadb` (wait long enough for system to become ready)
+  - `dc logs -f mariadb` (If log output says it is ready to accept connections, continue)
+  - `config/services/mariadb/scripts/init-databases.sh`

+1. Up all services
+   - `dc up -d`